The Helmet (Kranos), Crest, and Lining

 How to Buy a Greek Helmet

 Purchasing a Greek helmet can be intimidating.
 A wide variety of helmets were worn over the centuries of hoplite warfare that we portray, each with a specific timeline (and occasionally, a specific geography) that must be consistent with one’s larger impression.
 Once a historical helmet type has been chosen, the challenge than becomes finding a quality maker.
 There are a very few western artisans who produce beautiful custom work, but their prices are high and wait times are long.
 A number of manufacturers have arisen in Meerut, India to meet the demand for more affordable helmets and armor, including Daniyal Steel Craft (DSC), Lyba Steel Craft, Genius Steel Craft, Historical Recreation Art, and Al Hammd Trading Post.
-All of these makers are capable of producing quality custom products at excellent prices, but they generally require firm and patient guidance to do so.
-A number of “standard” off-the-shelf helmets have emerged (e.g. DSC’s Corinthian) which minimize risk, but you’ll want to check measurements very closely, as they tend to run very large.
+All of these makers are capable of producing quality custom products at good prices, but they generally require firm and patient guidance to do so.
+A number of “standard” off-the-shelf helmets have emerged (e.g. DSC’s Corinthian) which minimize risk, but you’ll want to check measurements very closely, as they run large.
+Third party sellers like Res Bellica and Armae are prompt and reliable sources for good equipment if you don’t mind paying the markup.

-It is highly recommended that you post about what you’re looking for on the IHOP before commissioning anything.
-There is a wealth of experience there to assist you in making the right choices.
+We highly recommend that you post about what you’re looking for on the IHOP before commissioning anything.
+The situation with armor makers is always in flux, and there is a wealth of experience in that group to assist you in making the right choices.
 Do NOT purchase anything on eBay or Etsy as many of the sellers there use stolen photos to advertise garbage.

 The Corinthian Helmet